Professor Neil Pollock looks at the role industry analysts play in creating today’s markets and asks: Who is shaping this dynamic digital world?…

 At first glance this seems to emphasize the sheer unstoppable energy of markets for the future digital economy — with the proliferation of not only products but entire product categories.
 For example, Gartner has identified several new sub-markets developing around Social Media technologies in the last couple of years.
 But could this explosion of new segments have a different source?
 Dig a little deeper and Gartner’s role appears highly significant.

 For more than 30 years, Gartner has been telling the business world what’s the next thing in technology.
-Its analysis works by listing recognized players operating in a new field and depicting them in its (in)famous graphical ranking – the Magic Quadrant.
+Its analysis works by listing recognised players operating in a new field and depicting them in its (in)famous graphical ranking – the Magic Quadrant.

-The Magic Quadrant is central to the firm’s success and a large part of how it’s managed to retain its 30% share of the $4 bn annual market for industry analysis.
+The Gartner Magic Quadrant is central to the firm’s success and a large part of how it’s managed to retain its 30% share of the $4 bn annual market for industry analysis.
 But while it may be described as amongst the most important and influential pieces of business research produced today, it has (at least) one serious flaw.

 Having used the system for more than three decades, Gartner knows just the right number of vendors to depict to construct a graphic decision-makers find useful — somewhere between 10 and 25.
 This ‘beautiful picture’ — as the firm’s analysts have taken to calling it — gives CIOs just enough information to gain an ‘at a glance’ understanding of what’s going on in the market without rendering further advice from Gartner redundant.

 The trouble is, what happens when there are hundreds rather than tens of players in a given segment?
-How does Gartner create its picture then?
+How does Gartner create its MQ picture then?
 As one of the firm’s analysts recently explained “…graphically you can, […] we’ve done it, you have 100 dots on the chart but its unreadable.
 It is just garbage.”

-So when they were faced with a Magic Quadrant for Social Software which looked ‘too cluttered’ to be a meaningful analytic tool for CIOs, the analysts decided they’d break it into smaller pieces.
+So when they were faced with a Gartner Magic Quadrant for Social Software which looked ‘too cluttered’ to be a meaningful analytic tool for CIOs, the analysts decided they’d break it into smaller pieces.

 Thus three new market segments – Social Software in the Workplace, Externally Facing Social Software, and Social CRM – were born.
 And with them came three more aesthetically pleasing, marketable Magic Quadrants.